How to create an Ideal Candidate Profile

 Step 3 – Prioritise your attributes

 Once you have captured the list of attributes, it’s time to decide which ones should carry the most weight in the ICP.
-This is important if you’re scoring candidates against your hiring criteria via a structured interview, or if you’re creating an online assessment.
+This is important if you’re scoring candidates against your hiring criteria via a structured interview or creating an online assessment.

-The goal here is to identify and prioritize the most important items so you can give more weighting to candidates that demonstrate high performance in certain attributes above others.
+The goal here is to identify and prioritize the most important items so that you can give more weight to candidates who demonstrate high performance in certain attributes over others.

 You’ll need to document the desired attributes in priority order and assign a % weighting for each attribute so that the total score adds up to 100%.

-It’s ok if some attributes have 0% weighting; often these are things that aren’t measurable but candidates needs to be aware of the requirements before joining the company.
-Typically these are environmental attributes such as an ability to lift a certain amount of weight, or being happy to work shift patterns etc.
+It’s ok if some attributes have 0% weighting; often, these aren’t measurable, but candidates must know the requirements before joining the company.
+Typically, these are environmental attributes such as an ability to lift a certain amount of weight, being happy to work shift patterns, etc.

 Here’s an example of a complete ICP.